William B. Burnsed, Jr. Mechanical, Aerospace, and Biomedical Engineering

 Graduates will achieve professional advancements or promotions with progressively higher levels of responsibility, competency, professional and ethical judgment and analysis.
 They will apply creative and innovative techniques to solve significant problems.
 They will apply team assimilation skills to successfully manage cross-disciplinary, collaborative projects that require global and multicultural perspectives.

-Graduates will demonstrate effective written and oral communication skills in presenting, documenting and conveying their work.
-They will use these skills in creating and supporting new or improved designs, inventions, and intellectual property, thereby contributing to the social, economic, and environmental well-being of local and global communications.
+Graduates will demonstrate effective written and oral communication skills in presenting, documenting and conveying their work via traditional and new media formats.
+They will use these skills in creating and supporting new or improved designs, inventions, and intellectual property, thereby contributing to the social, economic, and environmental well-being of local and global communities.

 Mechanical Engineering graduates will accomplish these objectives in the course of professional employment, entrepreneurship, military or public service and postgraduate education.